 Where do warthogs live?

-Warthogs are found in moist and arid savannas.
-They avoid rain forests, deserts, and high mountains.
+They are found in moist and arid savannas.
+They avoid rainforests, deserts, and high mountains.

-Tags: Benin, Botswana, Burkina Faso, DRC, Kenya, Mozambique, Namibia, Niger, Rwanda, South Africa, Tanzania, Uganda, Zambia, Zimbabwe, East Africa, Southern Africa, West/Central Africa, Kazungula, Kilimanjaro, Limpopo, Regional Parc W, Virunga, Zambezi, Cameroon
+Tags: Warthog, Benin, Botswana, Burkina Faso, Cameroon, DRC, Kenya, Mozambique, Namibia, Niger, Rwanda, South Africa, Tanzania, Uganda, Zambia, Zimbabwe, Kazungula, Kilimanjaro, Limpopo, Regional Parc W, Virunga, Zambezi, East Africa, Southern Africa

 View Africa | Habitat